 Day-to-day life was challenging for islanders under Nazi rule.
-They made clothes made from curtains and experimenting with “Ersatz” foods.
+They made clothes made from curtains and experimented with “Ersatz” foods.
 Would you want to try a tea made from bramble leaves or carrots, coffee from acorns, or blancmange made from seaweed?
-And what about wearing shoes resoled with wood or old tyres?
+And what about wearing shoes resoled out of wood or old tyres?

 Whispers and Lies

 Some local girls formed relationships with German soldiers, enjoying special privileges, parties and presents, and jobs for their loved ones.
 They were branded as “Jerry Bags” by other Islanders, who mistrusted them – after all, what secrets might they share with their boyfriends?

 As conditions worsened and supplies dwindled on the island, mistrust was rife amongst Islanders too, with the German forces actively encouraging people to inform on each other.

 This section of the Jersey War museum has copies of anonymous letters written by informers and talks about some of the fatal consequences.

 Once more, the old saying is proved true “When patriotism touches a man’s pocket or his stomach, it often evaporates.”Edward Le Quesne.
 President of the Jersey Labour Department during the Occupation